LEAHPARAPHAEL/CCF/README.md

 # Setting up Spark

 If, like some of us, your virtual environment doesn't automatically detect your environment variables like JAVA_HOME and SPARK_HOME, you will need to set them manually inside a .env file.
-Create a new .env file, and write the required environment variables to override.
+Create a new .env file at the root of the project, and write the required environment variables to override.
 You can use the example given in .env.example.

 # PySpark